nbalaganur/backend-assignment-btcenergy/README.md

 - **GraphQL:**
   Within Sensorfact we expose most of our data regarding measurements, machine specific configuration and industry knowledge via a GraphQL API.
-- **Serverless:**
-  A big part of our backend consists of NodeJS services in a Kubernetes cluster, but we are moving the logic of simple services to AWS Lambda functions and deploy these using Serverless.
 - **TypeScript:**
   A big part of our code is written in plain JavaScript.
 All new projects use TypeScript, because we like the benefits that the type system